medjazz79/pye-pycharm-vscode-theme/README.md

 This custom CSS provides tweaks for:
 *   Notebook cell appearance (borders, radius, status indicators)
+*   **Improved margins and layout for RTL languages (e.g., Arabic) in rendered notebook cells, making note-taking much more comfortable.**
 *   Comment colors (though the theme aims to cover this)
 *   Other minor UI adjustments.